speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 }
 ```

-If SCCP determines `%cond` is always true, it knows `%result` is always 10—even though there's a conditional.
+If SCCP determines `%cond` is always true, it knows `%result` is always 10, even though there's a conditional.
 Local analysis can't do this; it doesn't track which branch executes.

 **SCCP characteristics:**
 - **Global dataflow analysis** - Builds a lattice of constant values across the entire function